irace/irace.github.com/_posts/2016-01-09-properties-vs-methods.md

 * If properties are for accessing instance variables, having them be part of a class’s public API provides unnecessary transparency into how that class is implemented, violating encapsulation.
 * We all know full well that properties *aren’t* just for accessing instance variables.
 Computed properties were and are commonly used in Objective-C. Swift even perpetuates this further by providing first-class language support for them[^1].

-While Swift eschewed Objective-C’s brackets in favor of dot-syntax for everything, it didn’t actually shake having different invocation syntaxes for properties and methods.
-I wish it had.
+<mark>While Swift eschewed Objective-C’s brackets in favor of dot-syntax for everything, it didn’t actually shake having different invocation syntaxes for properties and methods.</mark> I wish it had.

 Consistency when calling a property accessor or a method would be beneficial for other reasons as well.
 Every zero-argument method *could* be implemented as a property, but adding an argument would then change the call site from `foo.bar` to `foo.bar(argument: baz)` instead of from `foo.bar()` to `foo.bar(argument: baz)`.
 Isn’t that kind of weird?